Kamran-Mohiuddin/Kamran-Mohiuddin/README.md

 ### Hi there! 👋

-I'm Mohammed Kamran Mohiuddin, a passionate first-year B.Tech student in the IT branch at Bhaskar Engineering College. 👨‍💻
+I'm [Your Name], a passionate first-year B.Tech student in the IT branch at Bhaskar Engineering College. 👨‍💻

 #### 🚀 Quick Overview